jacebenson/cedar/docs/docs/tutorial/chapter0/what-is-cedarjs.md

 ## Backing

 Redwood was created by Tom Preston-Werner, cofounder of GitHub and projects like Semantic Versioning, TOML, Jekyll, and many more.
-Tom believes that JavaScript applications, specifically full-stack JS applications, are the future of the web, and Redwood has his full support.
+Tom believes that JavaScript applications, specifically full-stack JS applications, are the future of the web, and Cedar has his full support.

 ## Updates

 Redwood is constantly being updated and sticks strictly to semantic versioning requirements.
 You can be sure that there won't be any sudden, breaking changes without a major version revision.
-Redwood is famous for its [copious release notes](https://community.redwoodjs.com/t/redwood-3-0-0-is-now-available/3989) and comprehensive upgrade guides, and if code changes need to be made to your app, we make every effort to include a codemod script that will make the changes for you.
+Cedar is famous for its [copious release notes](https://community.redwoodjs.com/t/redwood-3-0-0-is-now-available/3989) and comprehensive upgrade guides, and if code changes need to be made to your app, we make every effort to include a codemod script that will make the changes for you.

 ## Community

-There's a very active community around Redwood, including a [Discourse forum](https://community.redwoodjs.com/) and [Discord chat](https://discord.gg/redwoodjs), where even members of the core team can be found answering questions.
+There's a very active community around Cedar, including a [Discourse forum](https://community.redwoodjs.com/) and [Discord chat](https://cedarjs.com/discord), where even members of the core team can be found answering questions.
 We're building this framework for users like you, and we need your feedback if we're going to be successful!